Foundation Degree Professional Dance and Performance

 (In addition to the above)

 Students may be admitted to the course with appropriate recognised prior learning.
-Such cases are subject to prior approval by the University of Kent according to its RPL process see here.
+Such cases are subject to prior approval by the University of Kent according to its RPL process see: https://www.kent.ac.uk/teaching/qa/codes/taught/documents/copt2020- annexr-rpl-v2.pdf

-In line with UK Visas and Immigration and Student Visas, International applicants where English is not their first language are required to achieve a minimum B1 Level, reaching a 4.0 score in each module band, in an approved English language examination such as International English Language Testing System (IELTS for UKVI), in time to commence their visa application in advance of the course.
+International applicants may be required to achieve a minimum B1 Level, reaching a 4.0 score in each module band, in an approved English language examination such as International English Language Testing System (IELTS for UKVI), in time to commence their visa application in advance of the course.

-All Foundation Degree in Professional Dance and Performance applicants are required to demonstrate an adequate proficiency in both written and verbal English.
+All applicants are required to demonstrate an adequate proficiency in both written and verbal English.

 Assisted Application Scheme